 Moving in the Rain or Snow?
 6 Tips for Waterproof Packing

-Don’t let the rain or snow bring you down on moving day!
+Don’t let the rain or snow bring you down on moving day.
 Follow our tips for waterproof packing to get peace of mind during your move.

-Moisture can warp these materials permanently, causing bowing or expansion.
+- Wood furniture and other hard materials are also vulnerable to water damage.
+Moisture can warp these furnishings permanently, causing them to bow or expand.
 Disassemble your furnishings, and cover each piece individually.
-If you can’t find a tailor-made cover for each item, create your own using a tarp or plastic drop cloth.
+If you can’t find a tailor-made cover for each item, create your own using a moving tarp or plastic drop cloth.

 Because items need to be carried to the truck and loaded up by people, there’s a high possibility of water or snow being tracked onto the truck bed during the process.
 As you go through your boxes and label them “heavy” or “fragile,” also include a label for items that absolutely cannot get wet.
 “Keep dry” or “don’t get wet” both serve this purpose.

-For your belongings that are not packed in waterproof containers, line the containers to minimize any water intrusion.
-Use a drop cloth or heavy-duty garbage bag as your lining.
-Put the plastic into the box so it covers the bottom.
-Fill the box with items, and fold the sides of the plastic over the contents.
+For belongings that are not packed in something waterproof, line the containers with drop cloth or heavy-duty trash bags to minimize water intrusion.
+Put your lining of choice into the box so it covers the bottom fully.
+Fill the box with items and fold the sides of the lining over the contents.